Skip to main content

 Implementation Reference

-• Core handler function that generates a comprehensive data profile, including overview statistics, per-column analysis (numeric, datetime, categorical), optional correlations and outliers, and data quality score.
+• The main handler function for the profile_data tool.
+Generates a comprehensive data profile including overview statistics, per-column analysis (numeric/datetime/categorical), optional correlation matrix, optional outlier detection, and a data quality score.

 async def profile_data(